germur/Paramountpropertyrestoration/src/content/blog/diy-mold-test-kits-guide.md

 ---

-*This educational guide is based on IICRC S520 mold remediation standards and EPA guidelines.
-For professional assistance with [mold inspection](/restoration/mold-remediation/mold-inspection), [water damage](/restoration/water-damage), or [emergency restoration services](/restoration/mitigation-services), contact our certified specialists serving Orlando, Miami, Tampa, and all of Florida.*
+*This educational guide is based on industry mold remediation standards and EPA guidelines.
+For professional assistance with [mold inspection](/restoration/mold-remediation/mold-inspection), [water damage](/restoration/water-damage), or [emergency restoration services](/restoration/mitigation-services), contact our licensed specialists serving Orlando, Miami, Tampa, and all of Florida.*